-There’s a steep learning curve when you move to a new country.
+There’s a steep learning curve when you move to a new country, even somewhere as foreigner-friendly as Sweden.
+There’s the language, transportation, and how can one survive without the local Swedish nautical weather report?
 We started this website as a means to give people access to Scandinavian culture and life but we can’t do it all.
-There are so many other websites with specialised tools that are useful for foreigners, but that might not be easily discovered without a little help.
+There are other brilliant websites with specialised tools that are useful for foreigners and locals alike.

-Here are the best online destinations for weather info, language tools, wshopping and transport maps in Sweden.
+Here are the best online destinations for weather info, language tools, shopping and transport maps in Sweden.
 Bookmark them all and thrive!

 1. Rome 2 Rio